yuval-ro/guides/ohmyposh/ohmyposh.md

     After that, configure the following to use 'Hack' as their display font:

     * PowerShell:
-        * Right-click the title bar and select "Priperties".
+        * Right-click the title bar and select "Properties".
-        * In "Font" tab, select "Hack Nerd Font Mono" from the dropdown.
+        * From "Font" tab select "Hack Nerd Font Mono" from the dropdown.

     * Terminal:
         * Right-click the title bar and select "Settings".